-- 1. Credit risk: LAMP is rated AAA by Standards and Poor's. - Custodial credit risk: LAMP participants' investments in the pool are evidenced by shares of the pool.
+- 1. Credit risk: LAMP is rated AAA by Standards and Poor's. - 2.
+Custodial credit risk: LAMP participants' investments in the pool are evidenced by shares of the pool.
 Investments in pools should be disclosed, but not categorized because they are not evidenced by securities that exist in physical or book-entry form.
-The public entity's investment is with the pool, not the securities that make up the pool; therefore, no disclosure is required. - 3.
-Concentration of credit risk: Pooled investments are excluded from the five percent disclosure requirement. - 4.
-Interest rate risk: 2a7-like investment pools are excluded from this disclosure requirement per paragraph 15 of the GASB 40 statement.
-However, LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
-The WAM of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days.
-The WAM for LAMP's total investments, as provided by LAMP, is 53 days as of December 31, 2023. - 5.
-Foreign currency risk: Not applicable.
+The public entity's investment is with the pool, not the securities that make up the pool; therefore, no disclosure is required.

-Notes to the Financial Statements As of and for the Year Ended December 31, 2023 (with 2022 summarized comparative information)
+Notes to the Financial Statements As of and for the Year Ended December 31, 2024 (with 2023 summarized comparative information)